alessandro-lenzi/React-Project-Template/README.md

+# React Project Template

+A React standard template with TS, Eslint, TailwindCSS and productive configurations

+## Steps:

+Create a directory for your project, e.g. "my-project".

+`cd [my-project]` to enter the project folder.

+`npm create vite@latest .` to create the project using the latest Vite, with React + SWC support.

+`npm i -D vite-plugin-svgr` to add easy SVG support with svgr library and with vite configuration.
+Follow [vite-plugin-svgr installation steps](https://github.com/pd4d10/vite-plugin-svgr) to finish it's setup.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.